stepleton/flag/README.md

 How else does this flag fly?
 ----------------------------

-This simulated flag flies out of joyful esteem for trans people everywhere!
+This simulated flag flies out of esteem for trans people everywhere!

 Learning more: touring the code